Doris Duke: Will

-The DDCF also controls funding for the three separate foundations created to operate Duke's former homes: the Doris Duke Foundation for Islamic Art, Duke Farms and Newport Restoration Foundation.
-The trustees progressively reduced funding for these foundations, stating that Doris Duke's own works are "perpetuating the Duke family history of personal passions and conspicuous consumption."
-Subsequently, the foundations sold some assets and closed Duke Gardens.
+The DDCF also controls funding for the three separate foundations created to operate Duke's former homes: the Doris Duke Foundation for Islamic Art, Duke Farms, and Newport Restoration Foundation.
+The trustees gradually reduced these foundations' funding, saying that Duke's own works were "perpetuating the Duke family history of personal passions and conspicuous consumption."
+The foundations later sold some assets and closed Duke Gardens.
 Auction house Christie's published a heavily illustrated catalog of more than 600 pages for its auction of "The Doris Duke Collection, sold to benefit the Doris Duke Charitable Foundation", held in New York City over three days in 2004.